immerse-project/nemo-simsar/docs/bundleup.md

 #### Option-a: Single Experiment

-If your' going to submit only one experiment folder, just copy the README.md file from your experiment into the configuration's folder before submitting.
+If you're going to submit only one experiment folder, just copy the README.md file from your experiment into the configuration's folder before submitting.
 In the example below, the only experiment will be "REF":

 ```bash
 # still in $WORK/NEMO/release-4.0/cfgs/ORCA2_ICE/